marskingdom9/marskingdom9/README.md

 😄 Pronouns: He/Him

-🔭 I’m currently working on learning about how to prepare myself career-wise after college.
+🔭 Currently, I’m working on learning about how to prepare myself career-wise after college.

 🌱 I’m learning how to integrate GitHub into my everyday lifestyle.

 👯 I’m looking to collaborate on projects that will extend my learning in AI & ML.

-🤔 I’m looking for help with understanding how to find interesting opportunities & projects to collaborate on GitHub.
+🤔 I’m seeking help with understanding how to find interesting opportunities & projects to collaborate on GitHub.

 📫 How to reach me: